qeeqbox/local-file-inclusion/README.md

 <p align="center"> <img src="https://raw.githubusercontent.com/qeeqbox/local-file-inclusion/main/content/5.png"></p>

 ## Code
-When a user requests the entire logs file to review, the logs location can be editted
+When a user requests the entire logs file to review, the logs location can be edited

 ```py
 def do_GET(self):